-SAP HANA Cloud is a new cloud-native implementation of SAP HANA, while SAP HANA as a Service is an SAP HANA on-premise version running in a cloud infrastructure.
+SAP HANA Cloud is a new cloud-native implementation of SAP HANA, while SAP HANA Service is an SAP HANA on-premise version running in a cloud infrastructure.

 Yes.
-SAP HANA Cloud is the successor of SAP HANA as a Service.
-However, we will continue supporting SAP HANA as a Service for current customers in accordance with existing contracts.
-SAP is fully committed to assisting SAP HANA as a Service customers during their transition to SAP HANA Cloud with both the technical support and the license migration.
+SAP HANA Cloud is the successor of SAP HANA Service.
+However, we will continue supporting SAP HANA Service for current customers in accordance with existing contracts.
+SAP is fully committed to assisting SAP HANA Service customers during their transition to SAP HANA Cloud with both the technical support and the license migration.